NYC Carousels: Get Merry and Go Around

 SeaGlass – Battery Park City

-Scheduled to open in fall 2014.
+Scheduled to open in spring 2015.
 Visit thebattery.org for updates.

 Although it's been delayed many times now, this aquatic-themed carousel is shaping up to be absolutely stunning.
 Kids don't sit on fish; they ride inside gorgeous sea creatures.
 Definitely click through to see the photos!